Copyright 1994 - 2017 Bill's Bible Basics

-As is my personal custom regarding any doctrinal issue, I always encourage my readers to look to the Holy Scriptures in order to gain a proper understanding of what is true, and what is not.
-As I point out in quite o few of my articles, I hold firmly to the belief that in many, if not in all cases, the Bible is self-interpreting; that is, Scripture explains Scripture.
-One set of verses which I often use in order to explain this simple concept, is the following, found in the Book of the Prophet Isaiah:
+As my longtime friends will know, for many years now it has been my personal practice to encourage my readers to look to the Holy Scriptures, in order to gain a proper understanding regarding what is true and what is false insofar as Christian doctrine is concerned.
+As I point out in quite a few of my articles, I hold firmly to the belief that in many cases-- if not in all cases -- God's Word interprets itself.
+In other words, Scripture explains Scripture.
+One set of verses which I have often used to explain this concept, is the following that is found in the Book of the Prophet Isaiah:

 "Whom shall he teach knowledge? and whom shall he make to understand doctrine? them that are weaned from the milk, and drawn from the breasts.
 For precept must be upon precept, precept upon precept; line upon line, line upon line; here a little, and there a little:"